centerforbiophotonics/cee_degree_plan_analyzer/README.md

 ---
 ### Backend/Server
-With access to the database, the server uses *express.js* to provide an api so that the client to request resources for degree plans and such.
+With access to the database, the server uses *express.js* to provide an api so that the client can request resources for degree plans and such.

 `/api/degree_plans`
 - fetches all records from the `degree_plan` table.
 Returns an array of elements of type [`Degree Plan`](#degreeplan).